yeban/ncbi-blast-dbs/README.md

     ncbi-blast-dbs nt nr

-Databases are downloaded one after the other while volumes of each database are downloaded in parallel.
+Databases are downloaded one after the other.
+Volumes of each database are downloaded in parallel.
+Downloads are placed in the current directory.

 NCBI expects users to submit their email address when downloading data from their FTP server.
 To comply with that, download as: